open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 [Vagrant](https://www.vagrantup.com/) is an open source tool to build development environments.
 We assume that you have followed the first instructions on [README.md](https://github.com/dogi/ole--vagrant-vi) to install Vagrant and VirtualBox on your OS.
 Below, you will find a shortened version on how to install this software quickly if needed as a reference.

 ## Prerequisites
-Before installing Vagrant on any platform, it is necessary to check whether or not you have the VT-x/AMD-V instruction set enabled on your processor.
+Before installing Vagrant on any platform, it is necessary to check if VT-x/AMD-V instruction set is enabled on your processor.
 This is a requirement for installing vagrant on any platform since Vagrant is a type of virtualization software that utilizes VirtualBox.
 Most recent CPUs have this feature enabled already.
 If you are having trouble running vagrant, it may just be the case that VT-x/AMD-V is not enabled on your system.
 Please see the useful links section at the end of this page if you need more information on how to enable the VT-x/AMD-V instructions on your system.

 ## Windows